Your questions answered about heart failure and transplantation

-We'll be live with Cardiologist Dr. Devineni, MD, Assistant Professor, McGovern Medical School to answer frequently asked Advanced Heart Failure And Transplantation.
+We'll be live with Cardiologist Dr. Devineni, MD, Assistant Professor, McGovern Medical School at UTHealth Houston to answer frequently asked Advanced Heart Failure And Transplantation.

 Have questions about Heart Failure And Transplantation?
 Submit them below and Dr. Devineni, might answer your questions live!